cagix/pandoc-lecture/README.md

 There are three ways to use the toolchain defined by the [Pandoc-Lecture project](https://github.com/cagix/pandoc-lecture):

--   Online via GitHub action
+-   [Option A](#option-a-online-via-github-action): Online via GitHub action
--   Locally via Docker container
+-   [Option B](#option-b-locally-via-docker-container): Locally via Docker container
--   Locally via native installation
+-   [Option C](#option-c-locally-via-native-installation): Locally via native installation

 Installation and usage in these scenarios is described in the following sections.

-## Using Online: GitHub action
+## Option A: Online via GitHub action

 You need a suitable build script, e.g. a Makefile, to apply Pandoc and the other tools to your Markdown files.
 Additionally, you need a GitHub workflow that utilises this Makefile and the [_composite_ GitHub-Action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) defined in the Pandoc-Lecture project ([action.yaml](https://github.com/cagix/pandoc-lecture/blob/master/action.yaml)).